Skip to main content

 1080p

-Please see the Video Retention article for specific information regarding the minimum expected retention values per MV model.
+Refer to the Video Retention article for detailed information on the minimum expected retention values for each MV model.

 Data Regions